E1 Place Branding Strategy

-Place branding can often appear reductive and unrepresentative of the varied facets of a location, and conflict of interest arises when the purposes of branding strategies that aim to promote or represent an area, can often have a derisory effect on the area.
+Place branding can often appear reductive and unrepresentative of the varied facets of a location, and conflict of interest arises when branding strategies that are imposed upon places and aim to promote or represent an area, can often have a derisory effect on the area and its inhabitants.

-How can a place branding exercise aim to celebrate and protect a locations cultural identity for its inhabitants but also attract visitors?
+How can a place branding exercise aim to celebrate and protect the cultural identity of a location for its inhabitants but also attract visitors?
 How can this be clearly defined in a visual language and design strategy?
 Can there be an overlap that allows for a dynamic and commercial solution that is sympathetic and vital to the portrayal of a location?

-The ‘street art’ applications of the place identity campaign have an AR element that allows the viewer to look at the historic and contemporary themes of a location through site-specific works.
-The issues of perceived and actual threats to the area’s authenticity and identity are the project’s primary concern and have informed the creation of a visual language, and narrative forms that aim to communicate Brick Lanes’s unique character to enable broader public discourse around the protection of unique London locations.
+The issues of perceived and actual threats to the authenticity and identity of specific E1 locations are the project’s primary concern and have informed the creation of a visual language, and narrative forms that aim to communicate E1's unique character to enable broader public discourse around the protection of unique London locations.